bylexus/pcms/doc/site/reference/index.md

 server:
   # listen address.
 This is an ip-address:port number pair, or a partial address: "localhost:3000", ":3000", "127.0.0.1", "0.0.0.0:3000"
   listen: ":3000"
-  # watch: if true, the source folder is watched for file changes, and a rebuild
-  # of changed / new files is triggered on the fly.
-  watch: true
   # webroot prefix: the content is served under this webroot prefix (e.g. "/site").
 Defaults to "".
 The webroot can be accessed by the `Paths.Webroot` variable or the `Webroot()` function in templates.
   prefix: ""
+  # cache dir for rendered pages in serve mode.
+Relative to the config file dir, or absolute.
+  # Defaults to ".pcms-cache".
+  cache_dir: ".pcms-cache"
-  # Logging configuration: there are 2 diffenrent logs written:
+  # Logging configuration: there are 2 different logs written:
   logging:
     # The access log: Logs all web access, like a webserver would.
     # Define the file (or STDOUT/STDERR), and the format (TBD).
     access:
       file: STDOUT
-      # not yet implemented:
       format: ""
     # The error, or system log.
 Define the file (or STDOUT/STDERR), and the max log level:
     error:
       file: STDERR
       level: DEBUG
+# Path to the SQLite database file.
+Relative to the config file dir, or absolute.
+# Defaults to "pcms.db" in the project dir.
+# Useful for Docker setups where the database should live on a separate volume.
+# database_path: "pcms.db"
-# The source folder of the site, containing the unbuilt site templates.
-Relative to
+# The source folder of the site, containing the page content.
-# the config file dir:
+# Relative to the config file dir:
 source: "site"
-# The destination folder of the site, containing the built static site.
-# Note that this dir will be COMPLETELY EMPTIED on build.
-# Relative to the config file dir:
-dest: "build"
-# Global variables for the pongo2 templates (kept for migration, will be removed in the future):
+# Global variables available in pongo2 templates as "Config.Variables.xxx":
 variables:
   siteTitle: My Site Title
   siteMetaTags: